 Ask about workmanship guarantees and, if you’re having new gutters installed, a materials warranty on the gutters themselves.

 For example, Gutters by Boss in Baytown, Texas, specializes in gutters made by Senox, which carry a 50-year warranty.
 They also offer a 5-year workmanship guarantee.

-Other gutter repairmen offer longer workmanship guarantees, depending on the project.
+Other gutter repair experts offer longer workmanship guarantees, depending on the project.
 For example, Midwest Gutter in Detroit, Michigan, offers a workmanship guarantee of up to 15 years on certain projects.